johanndiep/master-thesis/README.md

-# Ultra-Wideband Localization Error Correction using Gaussian Process for Teach-and-Repeat UAV Flight
+# Ultra-Wideband Localization Error Correction using Gaussian Process for UAV Flight

 This GitLab repository contains the code for the "Ultra-Wideband Localization Error Correction using Gaussian Process for Teach-and-Repeat UAV Flight" project.
 It was developed in the context of a master thesis at ETH Zurich.